 SleepArchitects handles the initial questionnaire and convenient home sleep testing to diagnose your condition, while the Tend Dental team creates your customized oral appliance and provides ongoing treatment, monitoring, and support.

-Guided by our dentists in collaboration with SleepArchitects, the Open Airway Journey takes you from initial evaluation and sleep testing through custom oral appliance treatment and ongoing support, all designed to help you breathe easier and sleep more comfortably.
+Guided by our dentists in collaboration with SleepArchitects, the Open Airway Journey takes you from initial evaluation and sleep testing through custom oral appliance treatment and ongoing support, all designed to help you breathe easier, smile brighter, and sleep more comfortably.

 Step 1